 The workweek stands alone.
 Each workweek must be a fixed and regularly recurring period of seven consecutive 24-hour periods.
 Thus, an employer may not select any 7 days, nor combine 14 days to lump the time together.

 Late overtime payments mean employer penalties.
-If employers can’t calculate overtime wages until a later time, as is sometimes the case with commissions, employers must make good on the overtime pay as soon as possible or face a penalty, often resulting greater pay for the employee.
+If employers can’t calculate overtime wages until a later time, as is sometimes the case with commissions, employers must make good on the overtime pay as soon as possible or face a penalty, often resulting in greater pay for the employee.

 Employees Know When They’ve Been Shorted

-Feldman Williams Can Help
+Feldman Legal Group Can Help